johanbrook/johanbrook.com/src/posts/2010-11-22-regular-people-and-web-standards.md

 link: 'http://www.webdesignerdepot.com/2010/11/why-joe-client-doesn’t-care-about-standards/'
 date: '2010-11-22 23:56'
 tags:
     - Clients
     - HTML
     - Semantics
     - 'Web standards'
 category: Freelancing
+slug: regular-people-and-web-standards
 ---

 > But the ugly truth is that the average Joe Client simply doesn’t care.
 Joe is looking not for a compliant website, but for an effective website.